-Our modelling approach for estimating future GWT from GST assumes that the empirical parameters (B, D, and L) will be unaffected by a warming climate.
+Our modelling approach for estimating future groundwater temperature from GST assumes that the empirical parameters (B, D, and L) will be unaffected by a warming climate.
 It seems reasonable to assume that this will be the case for D and L based on the physical processes they represent.
-The subsurface damping and lagging effects are primarily controlled by the period of the seasonal GST cycle, the soil diffusivity, and depth (Bonan, 2008); none of those controls will likely be significantly affected by atmospheric or surficial climate change.
+The subsurface damping and lagging effects are primarily controlled by the period of the seasonal GST cycle, the soil diffusivity, and depth (Bonan, 2008), and none of those controls will likely be significantly affected by atmospheric or surficial climate change in this catchment.
+Climate change-induced variations in the timing or magnitude of precipitation may impact soil moisture and consequently thermal diffusivity; however, these effects would be more noticeable in a catchment with a deeper water table.
 It is more likely that the B parameter would be affected by a warming climate.
-For example, increased precipitation and recharge rates could potentially lead to increased advective heat transport due to groundwater flow.
-At the latitude considered for this study, latent heat effects arising from pore-water phase changes may actually increase in a warmer climate, as winter GST are projected to decrease.
-As previously discussed, the importance of B decreases with depth, thus our simulations at deeper depths (e.g. 8.75 m) may be more reliable.
-Also, this empirical function assumes that the subsurface is in quasi thermal equilibrium with the surface; however, it could take years for the rise in MAGST to be fully realised in deeper (> 10 m) aguifer systems.
-These complex subsurface climate change feedbacks could also be simulated with physically-based groundwater flow and heat transport models that can accommodate freezing and thawing effects.
-We anticipate that this research will motivate others to perform additional studies in other aquifer-river systems.
+For example, increased precipitation and recharge rates in this catchment (Kurylyk and MacQuarrie, 2013b) could potentially lead to accelerated advective heat transport due to increased groundwater flow.
+Increases in extreme precipitation events could potentially alter the B parameter due to changes in hydrological processes such as intensified subsurface lateral flow (horizontal advection) and heterogeneous surface ponding.
+Furthermore, at the latitude considered for this study, latent heat effects arising from pore-water phase changes may actually increase in a warmer climate, as winter GST are projected to decrease.
+As previously discussed, the importance of B decreases with depth, thus the results for deeper depths (e.g. 8.75 m) may be more reliable.
+Also, this empirical function assumes that the subsurface is in dynamic thermal equilibrium with the surface; however, it could potentially take years for the rise in mean annual GST to be fully realised in deeper (> 10 m) aguifer systems.
+These complex subsurface climate change feedbacks could be simulated with physically based groundwater flow and heat transport models that can accommodate freezing and thawing effects.
+We anticipate that this research will motivate others to perform additional studies in other aquiferriver systems.